 Fitzhugh primarily works in metal, wood, and clay and creates work that ruminates on man’s imprint on the landscape.
 His process of creation in the studio involves playing with parts and shapes to create visually poetic combinations.
 Fitzhugh’s large outdoor sculptures and public works have been exhibited in Brooklyn’s Prospect Park and Staten Island’s Tappen Park.

-Field's Jax are on view at Front Street at York Street, in front of Bridge Street on the corner of Prospect and Jay Streets, Clumber Corner, and Bar and Grill Park.
-They were installed in April 2019.
+Field's Jax were on view at Front Street at York Street, in front of Bridge Street on the corner of Prospect and Jay Streets, Clumber Corner, and Bar and Grill Park from April 2019 through July 2020.

 Presented in partnership with the NYC Department of Transportation’s Art Program and NYC Parks’ Art in the Park Program.